RAIDModding/RAIDWW2-BeardLib/README.md

 - Modules Framework
 - Easy ability to add content.
 Such as Masks, Melee Weapons, Weapon Mods etc

-## Editors
-Editors were moved to BeardLib-Editor a while ago, get them there [BeardLib-Editor](https://github.com/RAIDModding/BeardLib-Editor)

 ## Documentation
 There is no proper documentation for the Raid version yet, however, most of the doc for the pd2 version should fit for now: [wiki](https://luffyyy.gitbook.io/beardlib)